apache/airflow/docs/howto/enable-dag-serialization.rst

 serialized DAGs in JSON, de-serializes them and create the DagBag and uses it to show in the UI.

+One of the key features that is implemented as the part of DAG Serialization is that instead of loading an entire DagBag when the WebServer starts we only load each DAG on demand from the Serialized Dag table.
+This helps reduce Webserver startup time and memory.
+The reduction is notable when you have large number of DAGs.

 Below is the screenshot of the ``serialized_dag`` table in Metadata DB:

 .. image:: ../img/serialized_dag_table.png